zeta-1234/sulfur_simulation/docs/source/index.rst

-Phonon Simulation Documentation
+Sulfur Simulation Documentation
 ===============================

-This is a Python package designed to simplify the analysis of phonons.
+This is a Python package designed to simplify the analysis of sulfur spin-echo data.

 .. include:: modules.rst